Does a business such as Spotify have an obligation to be fair?

 During his post-graduate work, Shah took up competitive ballroom dancing, being dragged into it like “many guys by a girl who needed a partner.”
 Before long, Shah found himself competing at ballroom dancing and later became a team captain.
 He found the repetitive drilling refreshing.

 “Most of my work was sitting in front of a computer,” Shah said.
 “This was completely different. … It’s an activity that demands a different side of you.
 It was great at many levels.
 I picked up so many good life skills.”

-At Rutgers, where he started teaching in 2010, Shah ran the InfoSeeking Lab, which brought together faculty and students for research focusing on information seeking/retrieval/behavior and social media.
+At Rutgers, where he started teaching in 2010, Shah ran the InfoSeeking Lab, which brings together faculty and students for research focusing on information seeking, retrieval and behavior.

-At the UW, Shah is excited to explore these big picture ideas that energize him.
-High-tech companies are grappling with how to handle these issues with the emergence of big data.
+At the UW, Shah is excited to explore these big-picture ideas that energize him.
+With the emergence of big data, high-tech companies are grappling with how to handle these issues.
 In many cases, these companies are looking to academia for help.

 The answers will be not be based on some absolute truth, Shah said.
 Instead, the answers will need to balance societal and environmental factors and people’s perceptions, and they will likely be continuously redefined.

 The iSchool prepares students by providing them with the tools and methodologies to meet this challenge.